shiyou-t1c/The_Due_of_Eras/README.md

 The project consists of only one script, "b1.gd."
 Reading this script will give you a general understanding of the entire program.
 The script primarily reads content from the "b1p/b1.tres" file:

-Lines starting with # play a sound.
+1.Lines starting with # play a sound.

-Lines starting with $ change the background.
+2.Lines starting with $ change the background.

-Lines starting with ? provide choice buttons.
+3.Lines starting with ? provide choice buttons.

-Lines starting with & jump to another branch (if empty, continue the current branch).
+4.Lines starting with & jump to another branch (if empty, continue the current branch).